B.A., University of Pennsylvania, 1996; Ph.D., Yale University, 2008

 United States Foreign Relations/International Cold War

 Professor Nguyen specializes in the study of the United States in the world, with spatial focus on Southeast Asia and temporal interest in the Cold War.
-She is currently working on her second book project which explores the role of gender, people's diplomacy, and transnational networks of anti-war activism during the Vietnam War era that draws on multi-archival research in Vietnam, the United States, and Europe.
+She is currently working two projects.
+The first is a comprehensive history of the 1968 Tet Offensive and the second explores the role of gender, people's diplomacy, and transnational networks of anti-war activism during the Vietnam War.

 - Henry Chauncey Jr '57 Postdoctoral Fellowship in Grand Strategy, International Security Studies, Yale University, 2009-2010